-A replacement for the well-regarded 411 series, the 603 was designed by Bristol’s chief stylist, Dudley Hobbs, his final design for the marque.
-One of the chief aims for the 603 model was ease of build, utilising flatter body panels which would be easier to form.
+A replacement for the well-regarded and latterly much appreciated 411 series, the 603 was designed under the supervision of Bristol’s chief stylist, Dudley Hobbs, his final piece of work for the marque.
+One of the primary aims for the 603 model was ease of build, utilising flatter body panels, making it more straightforward for Bristol’s technicians to form.

 Other considerations included improving passenger space and refinement, Bristol pointing out the 603 had more head, leg and shoulder room than any previous model.
-This did lead to one of the 603’s more striking visual oddities; the tumblehome effect of the canopy viewed rear-on gave the most curious appearance of the glasshouse being broader than the body itself.
+This did lead to one of the 603’s more striking visual oddities; the tumblehome effect of the canopy viewed rear-on lending the most curious appearance of the glasshouse being broader than the lower bodywork.

 Bristol’s aviation heritage has often raised eyebrows, critics querying the synergies between both entities.
-However, with most of Bristol’s personnel ex-aircraft employees, the standards of design, production and inspection were of a very high order.
+However, with most of Bristol’s personnel being sourced from the aviation division, the standards of design, production and inspection were of a very high order.
 For example, each Chrysler 5.9 litre V8 engine that arrived at Bristol’s Filton plant had its sump removed and the engine bearings inspected before being fitted with gaskets to Bristol’s own specification.

 The 603 was launched in 1976 in two versions, the standard 5.9 litre or a more economy-minded 5.2 litre variant.
-This latter model wasn’t a success and was quietly dropped.
+This latter model wasn’t a success and was quietly dropped soon after.
 Intended to be more luxurious than the 411, the 603 came with electric seats and air conditioning – another innovation was a solenoid actuated internal boot and fuel filler release.

-As one of my Driven to Write colleagues once wrote, “Bristol is a foreign country – they do things differently there”, and certainly they are not to everyone’s taste.
-But whatever one’s view, the 603 (until 1994 at least) represented a unique, quixotically British, gentlemanly take on the Gran Turismo template.
+As one of my Driven to Write colleagues once rather astutely wrote, “Bristol is a foreign country – they do things differently there”, and certainly they were not to everyone’s taste.
+But regardless of one’s view, the 603 (until 1994 at least) represented a unique, quixotically British, gentlemanly take on the Gran Turismo template.
 I quietly covet one.